Comparing Constellation Brands (STZ) & The Competition

 |2.41

-Constellation Brands presently has a consensus target price of $269.89, indicating a potential upside of 16.43%.
-As a group, “Beverages” companies have a potential upside of 113.08%.
-Given Constellation Brands’ peers higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its peers.
+Constellation Brands currently has a consensus target price of $269.89, indicating a potential upside of 11.29%.
+As a group, “Beverages” companies have a potential upside of 113.17%.
+Given Constellation Brands’ peers higher possible upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its peers.

+Constellation Brands pays an annual dividend of $0.93 per share and has a dividend yield of 0.4%.
+Constellation Brands pays out -310.0% of its earnings in the form of a dividend.
+As a group, “Beverages” companies pay a dividend yield of 1.3% and pay out 105.1% of their earnings in the form of a dividend.
+Constellation Brands has increased its dividend for 1 consecutive years.

 Constellation Brands has a beta of 1.2, meaning that its stock price is 20% more volatile than the S&P 500.
 Comparatively, Constellation Brands’ peers have a beta of 0.71, meaning that their average stock price is 29% less volatile than the S&P 500.